deNBI/cloud-user-docs/wiki/portal.md

 Besides general project information like project name, project description, institution name and project lifetime, you also have to provide the information independing on the project type you choose:

- * The **Single VM** Project type allows you to start virtual machines without configuring a project in OpenStack (e.g. network configuration).
+ * The **Simple VM** Project type allows you to start virtual machines without configuring a project in OpenStack (e.g. network configuration).

  * In a **Cloud Project**  you will have your own OpenStack project and you are free to configure your network, virtual machines and storage setup.